rosen-bridge/operation/docs/watcher/deploy-docker.md

 ```

 ### apiKeyHash
-To secure the action base APIs (ex: lock, unlock, ...), you should set a unique and robust api key.
+To secure the action-based APIs (ex: lock, unlock, ...), you should set a unique and robust api key.
 We are using a blake2b hash to secure APIs.

 #### Compute api_key's Hash